 THE MOVING STORY

-- What is your family’s story about coming to this land?
+- What is your family’s story about coming to this country and community?

 - Where did they come from and where did they first settle?
 Why?